ministryofjustice/security-guidance/docs/physical-security-policy.md

 This policy sets out a framework to follow a “layered” approach to physical security.
 It provides suitably secure environments from which the MoJ can operate, to achieve its strategic aims and objectives by implementing security measures in layers, to appropriately protect personnel and assets, including material of differing levels of sensitivity.

-This policy provides a high-level organisational objective for the MoJ with regards to Physical Security, supported by **MANDATORY** Physical Security Standards which **MUST** be followed to ensure compliance, as they represent the minimum measures required to protect the security of assets, information and people.
+This policy provides a high-level organisational objective for the MoJ with regards to Physical Security, supported by **MANDATORY** Physical Security Standards which **SHALL** be followed to ensure compliance, as they represent the minimum measures required to protect the security of assets, information and people.

 ## Responsibilities

 All employees, contractors, partners, service providers and employees of other organisations who are on MoJ premises and co-located sites remain accountable for the security, health and safety of themselves, colleagues and the protection of Departmental Assets.

 The most senior grade based at each site, or in “Moderate Risk” and larger sites the Senior Responsible Officer \(SRO\), has responsibility for ensuring physical security risk assessments are conducted annually.
-They **MUST** ensure the action plans created to address identified risks and instigate business continuity activities are up-to-date, clearly communicated, regularly rehearsed, implemented effectively, and readily available, in accordance with their significance, importance, or classification.
+They **SHALL** ensure the action plans created to address identified risks and instigate business continuity activities are up-to-date, clearly communicated, regularly rehearsed, implemented effectively, and readily available, in accordance with their significance, importance, or classification.

 Managing the physical security controls of sites occupied by MoJ employees is the responsibility of a contracted provider.
 The physical security controls include, for example: